Skip to main content

 An echocardiogram is an ultrasound of the heart that shows the chambers, valves, and pumping function.
 You need one if there is a heart murmur, unexplained shortness of breath, suspected heart failure, valve disease, or before certain medical procedures.
 It is fast, painless, and uses no radiation.

 The role of cardiac MRI is tissue characterization.
 It can detect scarring (late gadolinium enhancement), inflammation (myocarditis), iron overload, and infiltrative diseases like amyloidosis.
 It is usually a second-line test ordered when an echocardiogram raises a specific question.
+It also keeps you inside the scanner for 45 minutes or more, so if you have ever had trouble staying still in an MRI, say so before the appointment is booked rather than on the table.

 You should repeat heart imaging every 2 to 5 years if the first scan showed disease and we are tracking response to treatment.
 Stable patients with clear scans can wait 5 to 10 years.
 The right interval depends on your specific findings and risk profile.